masemuta/huntingseizure/README.md

 #

-The R script `R/araucaria_2020.R` can be run to reproduce the results of the following study:
+The R script `R/script_caça.R` can be run to reproduce the results of the following study:

 **

-To run the script, you can either execute the `araucaria_2020.sh` shellscript file or run the R script under a R GUI such as RStudio.
+To run the script, you can either execute the `script_caça.sh` shellscript file or run the R script under a R GUI such as RStudio.

 ## Data

 Data can be found in the `data` folder.
-The `araucaria_dataset` folder includes the `.csv` file with raw occurrence data for araucaria species that can be found inside the Mixed Ombrophilous Forest.
+The `planilha_completa` folder includes the `.csv` file with filtered data ready for statistical analyses and figure and table created in the present study.

 ## Results